Kymeii99/MusicVisuals/README.md

 I figured that making the sun and bubbles expand in size responding the the music makes it more pleasing to watch, to achieve this I had played around with the get amplitude method.I liked how the sun and the water moved to the beat of the music and also the Audio Bands behind the bridge.
 One part of the assignment that took me a bit longer to figure out was to make the cars boat respond outside of the frame of the window so that it doesn't look like they appeared out of nowhere, I wanted to make it look like they are in a loop.

 # Images
+These are the images of each of the four scenes including the menu.
 Menu:
 ![An image](images/menu.png)